Institute for Advanced Study: Mission

 The Institute for Advanced Study is one of the few institutions in the world where the pursuit of knowledge for its own sake is the ultimate raison d'être.
 Speculative research, the kind that is fundamental to the advancement of human understanding of the world of nature and of humanity, is not a product that can be made to order.
 Rather, like artistic creativity, it benefits from a special environment.

-This was the belief to which Flexner clung passionately, and which continues to inspire the institute today.
+This was the belief which continues to inspire the institute today.